sscheib/sscheib.github.io/_posts/2023-11-22-github-actions-ansible.md

 playbook for syntactical errors.
 Nothing more.
 This command is especially helpful when you first get started learning Ansible, as it provides an easy and quick way of identifying whether you have made any syntactical errors in your playbook.

 Let's look at an easy example.
-A common mistake is the indentation of YAML.
+A common mistake is the indentation of `YAML`.
 At times you just have a space too much or too less and Ansible will not run your playbook.

 ```yaml
 ---